 Tommy, predeceased by his parents Art & Peggy, leaves behind his wife Mary, siblings Michael (Michelle), Joanne (Terry), Kathleen (Nick), Aron (Yayoi) and Sonya, and step-mother Peggy.
 He will be missed by nieces, nephews and extended family in Ontario, British Columbia and Alberta.
 He will also be missed by his dog Snoopy.

-To send flowers to Thomas "Tommy" Stanley Pasieka's family, please visit our floral section.
+To send flowers to Thomas "Tommy" Stanley Pasieka's family, please visit our floral store.

 Expanding Community Cancer Care